human appeal sponsor an orphan :

 Orphans Sponsorship Waqf Share

-When you donate an Orphan Sponsorship Waqf share, you are investing in a child’s future and your own.
-We transfer all the donations we receive into low-risk Sharia-compliant investments.
-Once these accrue profits we use part of these profits towards bettering the lives of orphans through sponsorships.
+Once these accrue profits we use part of these profits towards bettering the lives of vulnerable children through sponsorships.
 Some profits are also reinvested back into our fund so they can generate more income for years to come.
-With this project, you can build on your sadaqah jariyah whilst also transforming the lives of many thousands of children.

-The cost of one Orphan sponsorship Waqf share is only £7,200.
+The cost of one Child sponsorship Waqf share is only £7,200.
 This could be split between you and any family members or friends so you could all reap the benefits in the hereafter inshallah.

 Resources:

-Al-Amal Institute for Orphans – 2017
+Al-Amal Institute for Children in Need – 2017

 Press Statement for the Minister of Social Development – 2016